How much will this cost?

-Morgan Law’s policy is to bill each client monthly for legal services and fees incurred over the past month.
+Morgan Law’s policy is to bill each client at least monthly for legal services and fees incurred.
 You can pay by cash, check, or credit card (Visa or Mastercard).
 Your bill should explain exactly what was done on your case that month and the fee for that service.
 If you ever do not understand your bill, regardless of what firm you are using, you should be able to talk directly to the attorney handling your matter so that s/he can explain the bill.
 At Morgan Law, PLLC, your billing questions are welcome.

 Can I recover my attorney’s fees if I win?